floooh/kc85.zig/IMPLEMENTATION.md

 optionals and error unions.
-First we'll iterate over the arguments using Zig's "while with optionals" (the ```a``` parameter is an allocator that has been passed into the arg parsing function from the outside), if the next function return 'null', the iteration is complete:
+First we'll iterate over the arguments using Zig's "while with optionals" (the ```a``` parameter is an allocator that has been passed into the arg parsing function from the outside), if the next function returns 'null', the iteration is complete:

 ```zig
     while (arg_iter.next(a)) |error_or_arg| {